 Jane Austen was an English author who lived from 1775 until 1817.
 You may know some of her most famous works, such as Pride and Prejudice, Sense & Sensibility, Emma, and Persuasion.
 But what you may not know is that this author, one of the most famous writers of all time, started her literary journey with the help of self-publishing.
 Being unable to get a traditional publisher interested in her work, Austen released both Emma and Sense & Sensibility on her own.
 Thanks to her determination, people from all around the world now can read her classical treasures.
 Austen was highly adept at observing and dissecting the character flaws she saw around her.
 By careful consideration of her work, we can learn valuable lessons about our own behaviours through her writing.

-Here is some life lessons of which her timeless stories can to teach you:
+Here are some life lessons which her timeless stories can teach you:

 Written by Isabel Shaw